OfficeDev/office-js-docs-pr/docs/develop/xml-manifest-overview.md

 ---
-title: Office Add-ins XML manifest
+title: Add-in only manifest for Office Add-ins
-description: Get an overview of the Office Add-in XML manifest and its uses. ms.topic: overview ms.date: 04/12/2024 ms.localizationpriority: high
+description: Get an overview of the add-in only manifest for Office add-ins and its uses. ms.topic: overview ms.date: 04/12/2024 ms.localizationpriority: high
 ---

-# Office Add-ins XML manifest
+# Add-in only manifest for Office Add-ins

-This article introduces the XML-formatted manifest for Office Add-ins.
+This article introduces the XML-formatted add-in only manifest for Office Add-ins.
 It assumes that you're familiar with the [Office Add-ins manifest](add-in-manifests.md).

 > [!TIP]
 > For an overview of the unified manifest for Microsoft 365, see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).